scottmatthewman/swiftcsvencoder/README.md

 6. **Only support in-memory data creation**

-   `SwiftCSVEncoder` only cerates a string representation of the whole CSV file in memory.
-The calling aplication needs to handle saving the data to an appropriate location.
-This means that is more appropriate for small datasets; larger files may require more efficient methods of storing a persistent copy of the CSV data.
+   `SwiftCSVEncoder` only creates a string representation of the whole CSV file in memory.
+The calling application needs to handle saving the data to an appropriate location.